Sejong Insider

 Efficient systems amplify small differences quickly.
 Timing, access to information, and initial position compound into meaningful gaps over short periods.
 When outcomes begin clustering in one direction, observers infer structure.
 Repeated success looks like privilege.
 Repeated failure feels like exclusion.

 Opacity compounds this effect.
 To maintain speed and scale, efficient systems often obscure their internal mechanics.
 Algorithms, pricing models, queues, and ranking systems prioritize performance over interpretability.
-When results are visible but explanations are not, people fill the gap with narratives—especially when humans instinctively expect balance in random sequences, even when no such balance exists, a tendency explored in this discussion of why people expect fairness in randomness.
+When results are visible but explanations are not, people fill the gap with narratives—especially when humans instinctively expect balance in random sequences, even when no such balance exists, a tendency explored in why people expect fairness in randomness.

 The mismatch between effort and reward also plays a role.
 Humans expect effort to correlate roughly with outcome.
 Efficient markets routinely violate this intuition.
 Effort may be necessary, but it is rarely sufficient.
 Without favorable conditions, significant input can produce no result.